Robotics-BUT/BPC-PRP/src/4_others/text/2_cpp.md

 }
 ```

- - capture_list: Specifies which variables from the enclosing scope are available inside the lambda and how they are captured (by value, by reference, etc.).
+- capture_list: Which variables from the enclosing scope are available inside the lambda and how they are captured (by value, by reference, etc.).
 - parameter_list: The parameters the lambda accepts (similar to a function’s parameter list).
- - return_type: Often omitted because it can be deduced by the compiler, but can be specified explicitly using -> return_type.
+- return_type: Often omitted because it can be deduced by the compiler, but can be specified explicitly using `-> return_type`.
 - function body: The code that executes when the lambda is called.

 Example of lambda function usage: